 NOEL KING, HOST:

-RICHARDSON: Thank you.
+KING: That was our co-host David Greene reporting.
 Transcript provided by NPR, Copyright NPR.